kgashok/shiny-waffle/README.md

 On the back-end
 ================
-Unirest JS framework for simplified HTTP calls to the knowledge base.
+ - Unirest JS framework for simplified REST API calls to the knowledge base.
+ - Express JS framework for basic routing of HTTP requests

 On the front-end
 ================